Cypherpunk-Labs/ai_pub/example-01.md

 In this example we attempt to use the Gemma3 models image recognition capabilities.
 Using images of a game of go board we hope to use the model to score the game.

+Gemma cant seem to score the game correctly in one shot.

 Gemma cant seem to count, or describe coordinates when fed images of a go board game in one shot.

 ## Test image used